In This Article

 Make sure that each request is coming from a genuine person; however, don’t do this by asking for GDPR-protected data that you don’t already have, like passport numbers or other official documents.
 A better alternative is to ask the user to confirm the request by providing personal information you already have.

-If you’d like to see how the Lepide Data Security Platform can help you respond to DSARs, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you respond to DSARs, schedule a demo with one of our engineers.

 Natasha Murphy